DanBullockCS/WallpaperPix/README.md

 ## WallpaperPix
-- Simple blog-like site put together to share some wallpapers I find visually appealing
+- Simple blog site put together to share some wallpapers I find visually appealing
-- Used to experiment with ReactJS some more.
+- Made to experiment with ReactJS some more.
-- Made with React.JS
 - Live link: https://danbullock.me/WallpaperPix/

 ## Todos